81 Years of Making Lives Better with Safe, Affordable, Reliable Electricity

 In 1937, Blue Grass Rural Electric Cooperative Corporation received its first loan from the Rural Electrification Administration in the amount of $120,000.
 The first lights of the cooperative were illuminated on June 15, 1938.
 In 1958, a new headquarters was built on Lexington Road in Nicholasville.
 In 1964, a Madison district office was opened at 2099 Berea Road—a current district office.
 Fox Creek R.E.C.C. was first organized in 1938.
 The first office was located on Main Street in Lawrenceburg.
 Construction of a new headquarters building began in 1962 at 1200 Versailles Road in Lawrenceburg—a current district office.
 Harrison R.E.C.C. was also organized in 1938 with their first lines energized in 1939.
 The first office was located in downtown Cynthiana.
 A headquarters building was built in 1942 on Oddville Avenue.
 In 2006, a new district office was constructed on Sea Biscuit Way.
 In 1998, Blue Grass R.E.C.C. joined with Fox Creek R.E.C.C. in Lawrenceburg to form Blue Grass Energy.
 In 2002, Blue Grass Energy combined workforces with Harrison R.E.C.C.

-Blue Grass Energy serves more than 55,000 members in 23 central and north-central Kentucky counties stretching from Berea to the Ohio River.
-Our job is still the same today as it was in 1937—to provide affordable, reliable electricity to our members.
+Blue Grass Energy serves approximately 58,000 members in 23 central and north-central Kentucky counties stretching from Berea to the Ohio River.
+Our job is still the same today as it was in 1937—to provide safe, reliable and affordable energy services to our members.